The theory of the Collatz process and the method of dynamical balls: Abstract

 \section{Abstract}

-In this paper we introduce and develop the theory of the Collatz process.
+In this paper, we introduce and develop the theory of the Collatz process and the method of dynamical balls.
 We leverage this theory to study the Collatz conjecture.
-This theory also has a subtle connection with the infamous problem of the distribution of Sophie germain primes.
-We also provide several formulation of the Collatz conjecture in this language.
+This theory also has a subtle connection with the infamous problem of the distribution of Sophie Germain primes.
+We provide several formulations of the Collatz conjecture in this language.
+Furthermore, we introduce and develop the notion of dynamical systems induced by fixed $a\in \mathbb{N}$ and their associated induced dynamical balls.
+We develop tools to study problems that require determining the convergence of certain sequences generated by iterating on a fixed integer.

-\section{\textbf{Introduction and motivation}}
+\section{Introduction and motivation}

+The $3x+1$ (Collatz) problem is a paradigmatic instance of an elementary iterative arithmetic dynamical system whose global behaviour resists all known methods despite its extremely simple definition.
+Writing

+the Collatz conjecture asserts that for every $n\in\mathbb N$ some iterate $f^{s}(n)$ attains the cycle $\{1,2\}$; equivalently, every forward orbit reaches $1$.
+This plain statement has produced a broad literature of heuristic, computational, and partial theoretical results and surveys; see, for instance, the authoritative treatments and bibliographies in \cite{lagarias2010ultimate,lagarias19853,chamberland2003update,guy2004unsolved} and the expository remarks on related iterative sequences in \cite{pickover1991computers}.
+Despite decades of work, these investigations have yielded convincing heuristics and deep structural observations but no definitive global resolution.\\

+Two overarching difficulties explain the elusive nature of the problem.
+First, the map $f:\mathbb N\to\mathbb N$ mixes multiplicative and additive behaviours (division by $2$ versus affine expansion $3n+1$) so that statistical models-while suggestive-do not capture delicate arithmetic obstructions.
+Second, the forward dynamics alone conceals a rich inverse (preimage) tree structure whose arithmetic geometry appears central: control of backward orbits seems necessary to convert global heuristics into rigorous convergence statements.
+A fruitful recent perspective (pursued in several works and surveys) is therefore to treat the $3x+1$ map as an arithmetic dynamical system and to couple forward statistical estimates with a careful study of inverse branches and their combinatorial organization.
+Our work develops this philosophy by introducing two complementary tools: the \emph{Collatz process} (a refined forward/backward bookkeeping of orbits) and the \emph{method of dynamical balls} (a metric-combinatorial language to quantify how orbit radii evolve).\\

+The first contribution of this paper is a systematic formalization of the Collatz process.
+Unlike the standard forward-only viewpoint, the Collatz process records both forward iterates and the \emph{infimum} of backward preimages, and thereby isolates the arithmetic and parity phenomena that govern orbit growth and contraction.
+This bookkeeping clarifies notions such as \emph{generator}, \emph{order}, and \emph{index} of an orbit and yields immediate structural consequences (uniqueness of finite generators, basic parity constraints, and relations between index and order for residues and prime inputs).
+These reformulations provide compact, algebraically transparent restatements of several folklore observations and place them in a language suitable for further quantitative analysis.\\